vinceimbat/vinceimbat/content/thoughts/copyediting.md

 What should you do to improve your grasp of usage? :: Learn the history of usage controversies.
 <!--SR:!2023-11-12,19,261-->

-Why should you learn the history of usage controversies? :: Some authors' usage are outdated.
+Knowledge of the history of usage controversies is useful especially when working with an author whose ?? :: usage is outdated.
 <!--SR:!2023-10-26,7,261-->

 The goal of editing usage is to ?? not ?? :: help readers accept the text, defend the language